What is Ethereum? Complete Guide 2026 for Beginners

 Both are essential and serve different purposes.
 A diversified crypto portfolio often contains both.

-To buy ETH, the simplest and safest method is through a regulated exchange in your jurisdiction.
+To buy ETH in the United States or Europe, the simplest and safest method is through a regulated exchange platform.
 The process takes less than 10 minutes.

 1. Choose a Platform